sankalp7060/BridgeLabz-Training/README.md

 - Understood how to identify, troubleshoot, and resolve common Git errors and warnings

 ### 💻 Core C# – Programming Elements Practice
-Solved the following Java problems to strengthen Core Java fundamentals/Programming elements:
+Solved the following C# problems to strengthen Core C# fundamentals/Programming elements:
 - ✅ Add two numbers
 - ✅ Area of circles
 - ✅ Average of three numbers